The Complete Guide To Aptitude TestsBuy now

 Tests are usually multiple choice and timed.
 You’ll have around 60 seconds to answer each question.

 Each test result is given a percentage.
-The results quantified and compared with all other test takers.
+The results are quantified and compared with all other test takers.

 How are aptitude tests scored?